-Josh Freeman has been principal designer and creative director of his own firm since 1974.
-During that time, he expanded the company’s services and expertise from the creation and production of corporate communications, to include a broad range of capabilities: brand identity programs, packaging, websites, environmental graphics, film, video and advertising, including media planning and buying.
+Josh Freeman became principal designer and creative director of his own firm two years after graduating from UCLA.
+Since then, he has expanded the company’s services and expertise from the creation and production of corporate communications, to include a broad range of capabilities: brand identity programs, packaging, websites, environmental graphics, film, video and advertising.

 Clients—from small companies to members of the Fortune 500—come from a cross-section of service, non-profit, manufacturing, and industrial business areas.
 These have included Kenwood USA, The Foothill Group, Belkin, Memorex, Westfield, Lexus, Pacific Enterprises, The Mercedes-Benz Cup, the Bank Administration Institute (BAI), the Revlon Run/Walk for Women and the World Summit for Children.